phphe/he-tree/packages/docs-site/docs/en/v2/api.md

 ```

 A hook of dragstart event of HTML Drag and Drop API.
 You can use HTML Drag and Drop API's [setDragImage](https://developer.mozilla.org/en-US/docs/Web/API/DataTransfer/setDragImage) method to custom drag image.
 Refer issue: https://github.com/phphe/he-tree/issues/99#issuecomment-1916000535

-#### dragOverThrottleInterval

-`number, default: 0`.

-throttle interval for dragover event, increasing it can improve performance, in milliseconds.

 ### events